-DevOps: What is why the method is so important?
+DevOps: What is and why the method is so important?

 DevOps is a method that integrates the areas of development and operations.